 The Student Health Centre offers a variety of services to make sure you are fit and healthy throughout your time here at Nottingham Trent University.
 There are also many services in Nottingham specifically for NTU students click here to view them.

-Please visit our 'student services' section to view services available specifically to NTU students.
+You can also visit our 'student services' section of the website to view services available specifically to NTU students.